 There are a variety of hot and cold beverages available as well.
 I wasn’t particularly thirsty, so I just went for the food.
 I also like the large kitchen style table that they have at the end of the counter.
 It adds a little homely touch to enjoying my food.

 Another thing to like about Tall Grass is the fact that so much of the food that they produce is locally and organically grown.
 If you read the brochure they have about the history of the bakery, you will realize that this is an outgrowth of how they live out their faith.
 This commitment to local and organic has also led to the creation of my favourite item from Tall Grass.

 This is the cold-pressed sunflower oil that they produce at the Grass Roots Prairie Kitchen.
 The seeds are brought to the Forks location, where they are stored in a hopper, and from their they are ground and the oil extracted.
 I much prefer this oil to olive oil when it comes to dipping bread.
 I also like it as a substitute for butter on my popcorn.
 The oil has a rich, nutty flavour that makes it feel like you’ve added sunflower seeds to whatever dish you use it in.

 Tall Grass offers a good range of breads, many of a very hearty variety.
 You will also be able to find a few gluten-free options while you’re there.
 Of course, what’s a bakery without sweets.
 Tall Grass offers a lot of dessert choices.
 Cookies, Brownies, Loaves, Slices.
 There is a good range of items to choose from at any given time.
-If you are in Wolseley or at the Forks, Tall Grass Prairie Bakery is one place you should take the time to visit.
+If you are in Wolseley or at the Forks, this is one place you should take the time to visit.